Hong Kong’s Hidden Photo Spots

 To get to Lai Tak Tsuen, take the MTR to Causeway Bay and walk 20-min through the Tai Hang neighborhood and up Tai Hang Road to Lai Tak Tsuen Road.
 The walk and this neighborhood is actually pretty nice!

 We don’t totally recommend Lai Tak Tsuen, because the chances of getting kicked out upon arrival are higher than actually visiting this spot.
-Lai Tak Tsuen is not in a touristy nor bustling neighborhood and we relied on Google Maps to get us there via the hustle and bustle of Causeway Bay.
+Lai Tak Tsuen is not in a touristy nor bustling neighborhood and we relied on Google Maps and a few other apps to get us there via the hustle and bustle of Causeway Bay.

 Choi Hung Rainbow Estate - Hong Kong Rainbow Building (Kowloon)